mfkiwl/THAMES/INSTALL.md

 * `ln -s g++-13 g++`
 * Edit your path to ensure that `/opt/homebrew/bin` comes before `/usr/bin`

-Proceed to section for Unix below to complete the build.
+Furthermore, to write PNG images of the microstructure, you will need the png++ package;

+* `brew install png++`

-### Unix
+### Build GEMS3K library

-First build and install the GEMS3K library:

 1. cd /PathToTHAMES/THAMES/src/GEMS3K-standalone
 2. ./install.sh

-Next, build and install the z compression library:
+Next, build and install THAMES.
+The recommended way to configure THAMES is to do an out-of-source build, which means that the original files and directories are left untouched.
+Doing this makes the re-compiling and cleaning of the installation files much simpler.

+1. cd /PathToTHAMES/THAMES/build
+2. `cmake ..`
+3. `make`
+4. `make install`
+5. `make doc`

+This will install the "thames" executable in the /PathToTHAMES/bin directory, and the static libraries in the PathToTHAMES/lib directory.

+## Building on Unix or Linux

+### Build GEMS3K library

+1. cd /PathToTHAMES/THAMES/src/GEMS3K-standalone
+2. ./install.sh

+### Build Z compression library
+You only need to do this if it is not already installed on your system

 1. cd /PathToTHAMES/THAMES/src/zlib
 2. `mkdir build`
 3. `cd build`
-4. `cmake ..`
+4. `cmake -DCMAKE_INSTALL_PREFIX=../../Resources ..`
 5. `make`
-6. `cp zconf.h ../../Resources/include/.`
-7. `cp libz.a ../../Resources/lib/.`
-8. `cp libz.dylib ../../Resources/lib/.`

-Next, build and install the png library:
+6. `make install`

+### Build PNG library
+You only need to do this if it is not already installed on your system

 1. cd /PathToTHAMES/THAMES/src/libpng
-2. `mkdir build`
+2. `mkdir build; cd build`
-3. `cmake .. -DZLIB_ROOT=../../Resources`
+3. `cmake -DCMAKE_INSTALL_PREFIX=../../Resources -DZLIB_ROOT=../../Resources ..`
 4. `make`
-5. `cp *.dylib ../../Resources/lib/.`
-6. `cp *.a ../../Resources/lib/.`
-7. `cp *.h ../../Resources/include/.`
+6. `make install`

+### Install PNG++
+1. cd /PathToTHAMES/THAMES/src/png++-0.2.9
+* `make install PREFIX=../Resources`

 Next, build and install THAMES.
 The recommended way to configure THAMES is to do an out-of-source build, which means that the original files and directories are left untouched.